hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 support in Rust:
 functions that are polymorphic in their return type.
-Rust traits are more flexible than typical object-oriented interfaces: the choice of implementation of an interface method is determined solely by the receiver of the method.
+Rust traits are more flexible than typical object-oriented interfaces: when an interface method is dispatched the choice of the method implementation to execute is determined solely by the type of the receiver of the method.
-But a trait method implementation can be selected based on the type of the receiver, the type of any argument position, the types of multiple argument positions (e.g., for an equality trait), or by the expected return type.
+But a trait method implementation can be selected based on the type of the receiver, the type of any argument position, the combination of types of multiple argument positions (e.g., an equality trait can require that the two polymorphic arguments to an `equals` method have the same type), or by the expected return type.
 An implementation of `make` in Rust might look like this: